Item 9 Labs (OTC:INLB) and Remedent (OTCMKTS:REMI) Financial Analysis

 |N/A

-Item 9 Labs has a consensus target price of $4.00, suggesting a potential upside of 277.36%.
-Given Item 9 Labs’ higher possible upside, analysts plainly believe Item 9 Labs is more favorable than Remedent.
+Item 9 Labs currently has a consensus target price of $4.00, suggesting a potential upside of 273.83%.
+Given Item 9 Labs’ higher probable upside, research analysts plainly believe Item 9 Labs is more favorable than Remedent.

 Summary